 About the Book

 - If you subscribed to And Other Stories before 31 July 2019, you will have received your copy of Theft – in which all subscribers are thanked by name – in November, before its official publication, as well us up to five other And Other Stories titles per year.
-Find out about subscribing to upcoming titles here.
+Find out more about our subscriptions.

 - Read about Luke’s first novel and his decision to turn to writing, in an interview with Bookanista.